-- Senna (Cassia acutifolia, Cassia angustifolia, Cassia senna) and Cascara segrada (300 mg one time per day) are used in over the counter laxatives.
-Both work by irritating the colon wall, causing muscles to contract, and are only for short term use.
+- Senna (Cassia acutifolia, Cassia angustifolia, Cassia senna) and Cascara segrada (300 mg daily) are used in over-the-counter laxatives.
+Both work by irritating the colon wall, causing muscles to contract, and are only for short-term use.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of constipation based on their knowledge and experience.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 A constitutional type is defined as a person's physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-Constipation is common in pregnancy and is usually relieved by changing your diet and drinking more water.
+Constipation is common in pregnancy and is usually relieved by making dietary changes and drinking more water.
 If you are pregnant, do not take any herbs or over-the-counter laxatives that are stimulant laxatives because they might cause contractions.
 In fact, you should talk to your doctor before using any laxative if you are pregnant.